Google and Aclima have collected 100M air pollution and greenhouse gas measurements

 Google makes this data available to researchers and city officials through Environmental Insights Explorer (EIE), a free tool that provides thousands of cities with actionable data and insights to reduce their emissions.

-Building on more than three years of research collaboration with Aclima mobile laboratories, Google in 2018 announced plans to expand air quality mapping with Aclima in Street View cars around the globe.
+Building on more than three years of research collaboration with Aclima mobile laboratories, Google announced plans in 2018 to expand air quality mapping with Aclima in Street View cars around the globe.

 In 2020, Aclima and Google made a massive air pollution dataset freely available to the scientific community.
 Over the course of four years, the companies had together generated and aggregated more than 42 million hyperlocal air quality measurements throughout California.
-This dataset has helped researchers advance understanding of hyperlocal air pollution and its impacts on human health.
+This dataset has helped researchers advance their understanding of hyperlocal air pollution and its impacts on human health.
 Peer-reviewed research publications include Environmental Science & Technology and the Environmental Health Journal.

-As an example, in June 2020, two studies compared mobile and stationary air quality monitoring and mapping in Atmospheric Measurement Techniques and Environmental Science and Technology using Aclima and Google research data from Los Angeles, San Francisco, the northern San Joaquin Valley, and West Oakland, California.
+As an example of this work, in June 2020 two studies compared mobile and stationary air quality monitoring and mapping in Atmospheric Measurement Techniques and Environmental Science and Technology using Aclima and Google research data from Los Angeles, San Francisco, the northern San Joaquin Valley, and West Oakland, California.

 Such studies have advanced scientific understanding of the way air pollution varies over space and time and how potential exposure correlates with disproportionate health impacts.